jchatel/quickmail-next-docs/email-accounts/adding-email-accounts-for-sending.md

-a# Adding Email Accounts for Sending
+# Adding Email Accounts for Sending

 **In this article:**